Skip to content

 Your source for prehistoric knowledge!

-In this thunderous edition I spotlight the mascot of the newsletter delving into the life, growth, and bone-crunching bite of tyrannosaurs, from their ontogeny (development) to their skull adaptations.
+Welcome to The Palaeo Minute your one-stop dispatch from the fossil frontier.
+In this thunderous edition I spotlight the mascot of the newsletter delving into the life and growth of tyrannosaurs, from their evolution to their ontogeny (development).
 Get ready for the latest palaeobiology insights and fossil-fuelled discoveries, all packed into one mighty read.

 This FREE edition explores: